 Your best bet is to ask the venue for local recommendations or to check out the review sites for reliable caterers.
 Google and Yelp are both exceptional for this purpose.

 While you’re planning, consider how many meals per day you’ll want to provide.
 Some retreats offer only breakfast and lunch, or only lunch and dinner, while others offer all three.
 Factor this into your budget up front.

 You also need to make sure that you’re accounting for all dietary and allergy needs, so survey your team about their restrictions before you hire a caterer.

 At this point, you’ve gotten most of the difficult logistics taken care of, and now it’s time to start planning more of the fun stuff: activities and retreat events.

 Plan activities that you’ll be doing as a team, and book them far in advance.
 It’s still a retreat after all, and not entirely a vacation.
-People will expect there to be both talks and team building exercises.
+People will expect both talks and team building exercises.

 Different examples of activities you may organize for the retreat include: